gohugoio/hugo/content/en/methods/page/IsAncestor.md

 ---
 title: IsAncestor
-description: Reports whether PAGE1 in an ancestor of PAGE2.
+description: Reports whether PAGE1 is an ancestor of PAGE2.
 categories: []
 keywords: []
 action: